 “I paint a moment with light and shadow, and a calmness begins.”

-Watercolor artist Tim Saternow explores the streets of New York City, the High Deserts of Southern California, and the old houses of Provincetown, Mass.
-As a watercolor painter Tim pays tribute to the silent histories of these places and of the lives and loves that have lived there.
+Tim Saternow is an American painter whose watercolor paintings explore the lost and forgotten areas on the edges of the urban scene.
+His work encompasses the old High Line train trestles above the gritty industrial streets of New York City, the empty homesteads of Joshua Tree, California, and the dignified and genial old houses of Provincetown, on Cape Cod.
+Tim pays tribute to the silent histories of these places and of the lives and love of the people who lived there.

 Saternow’s newest series, House Portrait/City Portrait, are paintings of specific homes in Greenwich Village, NYC, and Provincetown, Mass.